KenHarlbar/alx-higher_level_programming/0x06-python-classes/README.md

 4. 4-square.py - Write a class Square that defines a square by size

 5. 5-square.py - Write a class Square that defines a square by size

+6. 6-square.py - Write a class Square that defines a square by size